The secret to the ultimate question of life, the universe, and everything related to completing your outdoor wedding shopping list is …

 We love the idea of placing hand fans and bottled water on individual seats for each guest to enjoy before/during the ceremony.
 Hot days require hydration, especially before the champagne cork is popped and the bubbly starts flowing!

-Another bonus wedding favor could be some shades to save guests’ eyes from the bright afternoon sun … and the brightness of your love. 😉
+Another bonus wedding favor could be some shades to save guests’ eyes from the bright afternoon sun … and the brightness of your love.
+Haha, had to through in at least one cheesy line.

 13. High Velocity Floor Fan

 If you live in an area where the air is heavy and hot, quite frankly I would suggest having an indoor wedding!
-If you have your heart set on an outdoor wedding, two great ideas is to provide guests with high velocity floor fans or a outdoor misting system stand.
+If you have your heart set on an outdoor wedding, two great ideas is to provide guests with high velocity floor fans.

 I can think of the time we went to Napa Valley on a wedding venue scouting trip.
 It was early fall and the daytime temp was still getting up to about 85 degrees, while in the evenings it dipped down to about 50 degrees.
 An outdoor fall wedding in a place like Napa is simply amazing, but comes with the need to plan for cooler temps.